techmoc/AzSecurityPackRedirectAndHeadersMed/README.md

 # Azure App Service Security Pack - Medium Strength

+Based from Toby Meyer's [SecurityPackHttpsRedirectPlusHeadersMed](https://www.siteextensions.net/packages/SecurityPackHttpsRedirectPlusHeadersMed/)

 The purpose of this extension is to create a one-stop shop for common basic security concerns when using Azure Web Apps.

 ## Basics

 It is considered best practice when using Azure Web Apps or IIS to specify proper security headers and strip unnecessary headers.
 In addition, HTTPS everywhere is preferable while allowing Azure always-on to continue to work using keepalive requests.

 To accomplish this goal without installing several extensions per site along with custom applicationhost transforms, this extension was created to attempt to address many scenarios.

 This version of the extension is "medium strength".
 Reasons for that classification are in the details below.

 ## Details

 This extension implements the following changes to your Azure Web App:

 * **HTTP to HTTPS Redirection with Keepalive Support**: This will redirect incoming non-TLS enabled requests on port 80 to port 443 using a 301 permanent redirect response which will negotiate TLS with the client.
 This implementation contains an exception for keepalive requests, both as identified as a warmup request by the server and user agent headers from the client containing initialization, sitewarmup, and always-on identifiers.
 This should account for most scenarios.
 [All the info](https://tools.ietf.org/html/rfc5246)